Tourism and Recreation Management

 Event and Meeting Management

-Events have enormous economic and promotional value for communities and destinations.
-With increasing growth and corporate involvement, events are emerging as a new growth industry, capable of generating economic benefits and employment.
-This concentration emphasizes the planning, operational, and financial management aspect of all pertinent functions of managing successful events, meetings, and conferences.
-Events constitute a very powerful component of the tourism system; they are the cause of travel, and as such, make up the energizing unit of a successful tourism system.
-Courses within the program underscore that events and conferences need to be managed entities.
-Students will be introduced to principles of entrepreneurship, design considerations, visitor management, guest services, financial management, resource and supply interpretation, and marketing and promotion.
+The curriculum emphasizes the planning, operational, and financial management aspect of all pertinent functions of managing successful events, meetings, and conferences.
+Courses within the program underscore that events and conferences are managed entities.
+Students learn the principles of entrepreneurship, design considerations, visitor management, guest services, financial management, resource and supply interpretation, and marketing and promotion.
 The program also covers relationships with volunteers, the media, and sponsors.
-Special emphasis will also be placed on public/private event planning partnerships between the public, nonprofit, and business sectors.
-Courses will also explore the benefit of creating “cause related” events.
-The courses in this program will assure that students have the tools to function successfully as an event and meeting planner.
+Students explore public/private event planning partnerships between the public, nonprofit, and business sectors.
+Courses also consider the benefit of creating “cause-related” events and provide opportunities for experiential learning.
+This program ensures that students have the tools to function successfully as event and meeting planners.